 Formula-wise, the Magic Luminizer contains a wider variety of oils, including not just castor seed oil and coconut oil, but also jojoba seed oil, cocoa seed butter and sunflower seed oil, plus tocopherol (or Vitamin E).
 Its formulation is actually more comparable to RMS Beauty’s Master Mixer.

 - Ingredients in Magic Luminizer: *Cocos Nucifera (Coconut) Oil, Mica, *Cera Alba (Beeswax) (Cire d’abeille), *Simmondsia Chinensis (Jojoba) Seed Oil, *Theobroma Cacao (Cocoa) Seed Butter, *Ricinus Communis (Castor) Seed Oil, Tocopherol (non-GMO), *Helianthus Annuus (Sunflower) Seed Oil, *Rosmarinus Officinalis (Rosemary) Leaf Extract, Silica, Titanium Dioxide (CI 77891), Iron Oxides (CI 77489, CI 77491, CI 77499) *CERTIFIED ORGANIC

 Magic Luminizer vs Living Luminizer vs Master Mixer

 Overall, RMS Beauty’s Magic Luminizer is the perfect ‘in-between’ shade that fills in the gap between the Living Luminizer and Master Mixer.
 It’s not as light and white-based as the Living Luminizer, and also not as deep as the Master Mixer, so if you didn’t find a match with either of these, the Magic Luminizer is definitely worth trying out!
 (I personally prefer it over both!)

-(Or try a sample through The Detox Market’s samples sets!)
+(Or, try out a sample through The Detox Market’s samples kits!)